humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-12-history-of-the-user-agent-string.md

     Mozilla/5.0 (Windows; U; Windows NT 5.1; en-US) AppleWebKit/525.13 (KHTML, like Gecko) Chrome/0.2.149.29 Safari/525.13

-It&#8217;s likely that the WebKit version and Safari version will always be synchronized going forward, though this is not guaranteed.
+It's likely that the WebKit version and Safari version will always be synchronized going forward, though this is not guaranteed.

 ## Opera